taniguchitakara/EnmAlgG4Q8/README.md

 # Hyperelliptic Curve Computations

 This repository contains Magma scripts for performing computations related to hyperelliptic curves (HECs) over finite fields.
-The scripts are designed to compute properties of HECs whose automorphism contain quaterninon.
+The scripts are designed to compute isomorphism classes of HECs whose automorphism contain quaterninon.

 ## Files